club-hub-capstone/communitycentric/README.md

 The source code for this website (HTML, CSS, JavaScript) is licensed under the MIT License.
 You can find a copy of the license in the [LICENSE.md](LICENSE.md) file.

 Please note that the MIT License **only** applies to the underlying code of this website.
-All textual content, articles, images, and other media published on the website are copyrighted by [Your Name/Your Website Name] and are **not** licensed under the MIT License, unless explicitly stated otherwise for specific content.
+All textual content, articles, images, and other media published on the website are copyrighted by Community Centric Technologies, LLC and are **not** licensed under the MIT License, unless explicitly stated otherwise for specific content.
 All rights to such content are reserved.